PLANET SOLAR - PROJECT LAUNCH 16 March 2006

 With the exception of renewable energy propulsion, PlanetSolar's additional goal is to demonstrate that the hybrid vehicle will be the ideal transportation solution for the near future.
 During PlanetSolar's around the world voyage with stopovers, energy used for data processing, telecommunications and automatic pilots will be generated by a fuel cell that will furnish 300 W to 400 W of power.
 In spite of the severe conditions encountered, this fuel cell, as well as its output, should require only a minimum amount of hydrogen to be put a board the boat.

-In the longer term (from 2010), PlanetSolar will use fuel cells with far greater power.
-This will lead to an increase in the boat's speed, as well as its greater autonomy.
+In the longer term the PlanetSolar team had suggesting using fuel cells for far greater power.
+They claimed that this would lead to an increase in the boat's speed, as well as its greater autonomy.
 These optimal conditions will come together in time, promising faster navigation on southern route, without stopovers, in 80 days.
+We here at SN think that fuel cells are overrated, expensive and have a short lifespan.
+That is of course our opinion.
+It's also a pity, but who knows what the future will bring?

 Average Speed: 10 knots, or 18,5 km/h